 Error Correction and Data Protection in C4FM

+C4FM systems include built-in protection that helps the receiver recover data when signals get weak or noisy.
 Most C4FM communication systems include forward error correction to improve reliability in weak or noisy signal conditions.
 Error correction allows the receiver to detect and repair corrupted data without retransmission.

 Protection methods typically include forward error correction coding, interleaving to spread burst errors, and structured digital framing.
 These techniques allow intelligible voice communication even when signal conditions are poor.